CodeMG/UnrealGISProject/README.md

 - Tried to look for Satellite images to map onto the heightmap, but most free images are too low resolution.
 - Creating roads out of 5000 points is very computationally heavy, so only ended up using 2000 points.
 More optimization is needed.
 - Mapping the Roads on the heightmap is not easy, some roads pierce the ground, others hover slightly above it.
 (UEs own landscape spline system does also not have a builtin "Snap to Landscape" mode for Blueprint generated splines.
 More work needs to be done here.)
+- Added a drivable car by using the chaos modular vehicle plugin.
+While it does work, it is very unstable and does not drive well.
+One very likely reason for this is the fact that the scale of the world (and the car) is a bit off.
+Also the roads along the spline are not well connected and that causes issues.